 If an Eligible Employee enrolls in an FSA during their initial enrollment, the account(s) becomes effective the first day of the month following their date of hire or date of benefits eligibility.
-If the Eligible Employee enrolls in an FSA during annual benefits enrollment, the account(s) becomes effective July 1st.
+If the Eligible Employee enrolls in an FSA during the annual benefits enrollment period, the account(s) becomes effective July 1st.
 FSA funds may only be used for expenses incurred on or after the FSA effective date and can be used at any time during the Benefit Plan Year.

-When an Eligible Employee enrolls in an FSA, they are electing to participate for the entire Benefit Plan Year (July 1^{st} - June 30^{th}) or if enrolling mid-year, for the remainder of a Benefit Plan Year.
+When an Eligible Employee enrolls in an FSA, they are electing to participate for the entire Benefit Plan Year (July 1st - June 30th) or if enrolling mid-year as a new benefits Eligible Employee, for the remainder of a Benefit Plan Year.
 No changes to FSA elections may be made during the Benefit Plan Year, unless the Plan Participant experiences a qualifying event, subject to Plan restrictions.
 FSA changes must be consistent with the change in status or qualifying event.